Enter data on the spreadsheet and let AimiHub do the hard work for you by calculating the control limits,

-As the world is experiencing a pandemic in 2020, you may have noticed that the data is being reported in data tables or maps generally with cumulative numbers.
+As the world is experiencing a pandemic in 2020 and beyond, you may have noticed that the data is being reported in data tables or maps generally with cumulative numbers.

 Cumulative data “smooths” the variation, but only tells us a picture in time where we have been.
 When the numbers go up and down, people tend to over-react or under-react.
 Over-reacting during a pandemic can naturally cause hysteria, or fear of making a critical mistake.